sevenrats/electrum-nmc/contrib/build-linux/sdist/README.md

 This assumes an Ubuntu (x86_64) host, but it should not be too hard to adapt to another similar system.
 The docker commands should be executed in the project's root folder.

+We distribute two tarballs, a "normal" one (the default, recommended for users), and a strictly source-only one (for Linux distro packagers).
+The normal tarball, in addition to including everything from the source-only one, also includes:
+- compiled (`.mo`) locale files (in addition to source `.po` locale files)
+- compiled (`_pb2.py`) protobuf files (in addition to source `.proto` files)
+- the `packages/` folder containing source-only pure-python runtime dependencies

+## Build steps

 1. Install Docker